Last updated: May 4, 2026

 Fastest paths to help

-- If you are 65 or older and very low-income: Check SAFESR first.
+- If you are age 65 or older and very low-income: Check SAFESR first, but remember the first half of the 2025 property tax had to be paid on time.

-- If your tax bill has climbed over time: Check SVR, which can refund the difference between your current tax and your base-year tax.
+- If your tax bill has climbed over time: Check SVR, which works from a base-year comparison.

 What Kansas property tax relief really looks like

 Start with a refund comparison, not a guess.
-Kansas has three major state homeowner claims, and the wrong one can cost you money.
-The state says Kansas WebFile can compare the three programs and generate the largest refund.
+Kansas has three main state homeowner claims.
+They are Homestead, SAFESR, and SVR.
+The wrong choice can cost you money because Kansas allows only one state claim per household.

 Kansas relief is also more local than many seniors expect.
 State claims usually come as refunds after you file.
 County and city programs can be smaller and may pay only the county or city share of the bill, not the full statement.
 That is why two older homeowners with similar incomes can get very different results in different parts of Kansas.

-Pressure is real.
-On the Kansas Department of Revenue’s 2025 residential value map, values rose by at least 5% in 78 of 105 counties between November 2024 and July 2025.
-A higher value does not always mean the same-sized tax jump, because mill levies matter too, but it helps explain why older homeowners are searching for relief.
+Property values have also been rising in many places.
+KDOR’s residential value maps show many counties had residential value increases between November 2024 and July 2025.
+A higher value does not always mean the same-size tax increase, because mill levies matter too.
+Still, it explains why many older Kansans are looking for relief.

 Quick facts that save time

-- Major rule: You can file only one of the three state claims per household.
+- One-claim rule: You can file only one of the three state claims per household.

-- Real obstacle: Homestead and SAFESR use broad household-income rules, but SVR now uses Kansas adjusted gross income for 2025 claims and later.
+- Income rule: Homestead and SAFESR use broad household income.
+SVR now uses Kansas adjusted gross income for the household for 2025 claims and later.

-- Useful fact: State refunds often arrive long after filing.
-KDOR says normal processing takes 20 to 24 weeks.
+- Refund speed: KDOR says normal processing is 20 to 24 weeks.

-- Best next step: Pull your 2025 property tax statement, 2025 income records, and any Social Security or Veterans Affairs paperwork before you start.
+- Best records to pull: Your 2025 property tax statement, 2025 income records, Social Security records, and Veterans Affairs papers if they apply.

 Kansas statewide programs at a glance